opensource111111/tekken-8-mod-manager/README.md

 ### 19th June 2024
 - Added a delete mod button in the details panel.
-- When opening the mod manager, new mods that are installed will be disabled by default.
+- When opening the mod manager, new mods that are installed will be disabled.

 ### 9th June 2024